 This unit is offered in even-numbered years only.

-This unit provides students an opportunity to examine the link between ethics, legislation and governance.
-Students will investigate the need for ethics to inform legislation, the translation of that legislation into policy, then how policy is enacted through governance.
-The unit presents the fundamentals of health sector governance in a cross-disciplinary way by integrating legal, management, public administration, social cultural and financial issues and public policy perspectives.
-The ethical principles germane to clinical practice, research, and quality improvement processes will also be covered in the same applied fashion.
-Current issues will be examined including debates associated with end of life care, fertility, rationing of resources, involvement of community in decision making, regulation of clinical practices and risk management.
-Students will have opportunities to hear from experts across Australia and participate in industry case studies and analysis.
+This unit allows students to examine the link between ethics, legislation and governance.
+The unit will investigate the need for ethics to inform legislation, the translation of that legislation into policy, and how policy is enacted through governance.
+The unit presents the fundamentals of health sector governance in a cross-disciplinary way by integrating legal, management, administration, social-cultural and financial issues and policy perspectives.
+The ethical principles germane to clinical practice, research, and quality improvement processes will also be covered.
+Current issues will be assessed including debates associated with end-of-life care, fertility, rationing of resources, regulation of clinical practices and risk management.
+Students will have opportunities to hear from experts across Australia and participate in industry case studies and analyse.

 |Unit name||Health Ethics, Law and Governance|